InsightEdge/insight-platform-patterns/fast-data-lake-processing.md

 #### Sample Code

-example of Spark code which reads data from "postgresql" into XAP's grid. download zepplin's [notebook](https://github.com/InsightEdge/aa-helios.git) be aware in order to run the example' you required to configure postgresql.
+Example of InsightEdge code which reads data from "postgresql" into XAP's grid using spark SQL. download zepplin's [notebook](https://github.com/InsightEdge/aa-helios.git) be aware in order to run the example' you required to configure postgresql.